chef/chef-web-docs/content/ruby.md

 `if` can be used as a modifier that executes the left side of an expression if the right side of the expression is true.
-The `if` modifier expression must be a single line, and `else` and `elsif` statements are not supported.
+The `if` modifier expression must be a single line, and `else` and `elsif` statements aren't supported.

 In the following example, the `do_ubuntu_thing` function will execute if the platform on a node is Ubuntu.